 The DSL (and any deputies) should undergo training to provide them with the knowledge and skills required to carry out their role, including inter-agency working.
 This training must be updated at least every two years.
-Where available, DSLs and DDSLs should access training via their local authority in order to make links.
-The DSL should undertake additional Prevent awareness training to the government Prevent training that all school staff undertake.
+Where available, DSLs and DDSLs should access this training via their Local Authority in order to make local links.
+Where this is not available, the DSL/DDSL will liaise with the RSL to identify alternative training.

+The DSL and Prevent Lead should undertake additional Prevent awareness training to the government Prevent training that all school staff undertake where locally available e.g. WRAP.